intersystems/stock-trading-with-dotnet-isc1134/README.md

 ### IDE

-We recommend you use Visual Studio Code to run this sample code.
+We recommend you use Viusual Studio or Visual Studio Code to run this sample code.

 ### How to run